 Start with some cubed fresh venison meat.
 Sprinkle some salt and pepper over the venison cubes to season them.
-Sear the venison cubes in batches in some canola oil.
+Sear the venison cubes in batches in some vegetable oil.
 You will want the cubes to brown on each side but not cook the whole way through.
-If you’ve frozen the meat, be sure it’s completely thawed or the oil will likely splatter.
+If you’ve frozen the meat, be sure it’s completely thawed and patted dry or the oil will likely splatter.
 Remove the batches to a plate and keep warm.

 When the venison cubes are browned, and removed from the pan, add some chopped onion to the pan and saute.